-Ancient Ayurveda Beats Clonazepam in Clinical Trial for Severe Anxiety
+Ayurveda Remedy Beats Pharma Drug for Severe Anxiety

-Researchers from India have proven in a randomized clinical study using international protocols that an ancient Ayurveda remedy for anxiety outperformed the benzodiazepine drug Clonazepam (Konopin) in relieving anxiety.
+A clinical study has proven that an ancient Ayurveda remedy for anxiety outperforms the benzodiazepine drug Clonazepam (Konopin) in relieving anxiety.

 The researchers, from India’s National Institute of Mental Health and Neurosciences (NIMHANS), tested 72 patients in a hospital setting who were diagnosed with severe generalized anxiety disorder using the Hamilton Anxiety Rating Scale (HARS).
 The test subjects were all adults between 20 and 55 years old of both sexes and most had experienced their anxiety disorder for seven years or more.
 They were also diagnosed with comorbid generalized social phobia.